Total iron binding capacity

 What Abnormal Results Mean

-TIBC is usually higher than normal when the body's iron stores are low.
+TIBC is usually higher than normal when the body's iron supplies are low.
 This can occur with:

 Lower-than-normal TIBC may mean: